ChristianKengne/The-Delights-of-Christian/README.md

-You want to play (This game will run correctly only on Laptop/Desktop) ?
-Follow these instrutions:
+You want to play ?
+Follow these instrutions (This game will run correctly only on Laptop/Desktop):

 Select a .rar file